RobinJPowell/HlockeyResultsBlot/README.md

 - punchesBlockedPerGame - Returns the number of punches blocked per game, with the number of games played alongside it.
 - timesSweptAway - Returns the number of times a player has been swept away by the waves.
 This stat is only available for players.
 - timesChickenedOut - Returns the number of times a player has chickened out and left a game.
 This stats is only available for players.
+- parties - Returns the number of times players have partied.

 ## Admin Only Commands